Waltzing Matilda

 Music: Australian Bush Song

-Two- and Three-part Variable Voicing with Piano
+Voicing: Two- and Three-part Variable with Piano

-Arranged by Gwyneth Cooper
+Arranger: Gwyneth Cooper

 CP Catalog #U117451